adefemi171/adefemi171/README.md

 ---

 ## 🌱 I’m currently learning
-- Every new tool that comes my Way
+- Every new tool that comes my way
 ---

 ### 📕